YukiYang31/yukiyang31.github.io/_pages/about.md

 ✈️ **Oct 2024:** Attending PLMW @ Splash for the first time!
 Had a very good experience!

-🎤 **Sep 2024:** Presenting "Interprocedural Path Complexity Analysis" at ISSTA2024, Vienna.
+🎤 **Sep 2024:** Presenting "Interprocedural Path Complexity Analysis" at ISSTA2024, Vienna and worked as a student volunteer.

 💰 **May 2024:** Received funding from [ACM-W](https://women.acm.org/scholars/acm-w-scholars/yihan-yang/) to support travel to Vienna.
 Thank you ACM-W!